 The gap between the official narrative in school textbooks and the public perception of race and social status is as wide in 2020 as it was in earlier days.
 On the numerous billboards we see light-skinned women in trendy semi-traditional batik dresses, light-skinned women and men promoting dream houses in suburban residential areas under construction.
 Light-skinned people play the role of the good guys in the various soap operas on television.
 As a beauty ideal, the pure European features have been replaced by the ivory-colored skin and straight dark hair of the Asian princess.
 For women who are unhappy with their skin color, and they appear to be many, skin whitening creams are readily available in drugstores and beauty salons.
 White beauty and modernity merge seamlessly in the imagery toolbox that sets the standards of happiness and fortune for today’s Indonesian elite.

 As I write this, another wave of violence has erupted in Papua.
 What started with brutal police violence against Papuan students in Java has resulted in an equally brutal crackdown on protest actions in the region.
 Reports are coming in about arrests, detentions, killings and the sending of more and more troops to the region.
 All this goes along with the territorial appropriation of Papua, the naked kind of colonialism that the area has been subject to since the 1960s.
-This latest wave of violence is one of many that the Papuans have had to endure for more than half a century, half a century after an area as big as half a continent was annexed through a fraudulent “act of free choice”.
+This latest wave of violence is one of many that the Papuans have had to endure for more than half a century, half a century after an area as big as half a continent was annexed through a fraudulent “Act of Free Choice”.
 Therefore, there is no term more accurate for this annexation than colonial occupation.
-It is exactly occupied Papua land where the racism of the oppressors has pierced all the way to the bone.
+It is exactly in occupied Papua land where the racism of the oppressors has pierced all the way to the bone.
 To be honest, the word racism actually sounds a bit soft and watered down to me in this context.
-It brings us to the limit where human beings are no longer seen as human, but as equal to animals.
-Mistreatment of the Papuans is almost always accompanied by swear words that are unmistakably are an expression of the latter.
+We are at the line here where human beings are no longer seen as human, but as equal to animals.
+Mistreatment of the Papuans is almost always accompanied by swear words that are unmistakably an expression of the latter.

 Racism is robbing the Papuans of their sustainable livelihoods and at the same time saying that they are lazy and primitive.
 Racism is ignoring the voice of Papuans and blindly labeling them as provocateurs and separatists.
 It is the absence of schools and clinics in many places and at the same time saying that Papuans are stupid, that they stink and cannot take care of themselves.